The Seattle Times: Awards

 Times photographer Jerry Gay won the 1975 Spot News Photography prize for "Lull in the Battle", an image of firefighters resting after fighting a house fire.
-In 1982 reporter Paul Henderson won the Pulitzer Prize for Investigative Reporting for his coverage of the case of Steve Titus.
+In 1982, reporter Paul Henderson won the Pulitzer Prize for Investigative Reporting for his coverage of the case of Steve Titus.
 Titus had been wrongfully convicted of rape, and in a series of articles Henderson challenged the circumstantial evidence in the case, convincing the judge to reverse Titus' conviction.

 Controversies

-Headline controversy
+2002 headline controversy

 In February 2002, The Seattle Times ran a subheadline "American outshines Kwan, Slutskaya in skating surprise" after Sarah Hughes won the gold medal at the 2002 Olympics.
 Many Asian Americans felt insulted by the headline because Michelle Kwan is also American.
 Asian American community leaders criticized the subheadline as perpetuating a stereotype that people of color can never be truly American.
 The incident echoed a similar incident that happened with an MSNBC article during the Winter games in 1998, which was reported on by Times.

-The newspaper's Executive Editor at the time of the controversy, Mike Fancher, issued an apology in the aftermath of the controversial headline.
+The newspaper's Executive Editor at the time of the controversy, Mike Fancher, issued an apology.

-Election controversy
+2012 election controversy

 On October 17, 2012, the publishers of The Seattle Times launched advertising campaigns in support of Republican gubernatorial candidate Rob McKenna and a state referendum to legalize same-sex marriage.
 The newspaper's management said the ads were aimed at "demonstrating how effective advertising with The Times can be."
-The advertisements in favor of McKenna represent an $80,000 independent expenditure, making the newspaper the third largest contributor to his campaign.
+The advertisements in favor of McKenna represented an $80,000 independent expenditure, making the newspaper the third largest contributor to his campaign.
 More than 100 staffers signed a letter of protest sent to Seattle Times publisher Frank Blethen, calling it an "unprecedented act".

-The Joint Operating Agreement
+Joint Operating Agreement

 From 1983 to 2009, the Times and Seattle's other major paper, the Hearst-owned Seattle Post-Intelligencer, were run under a "Joint Operating Agreement" (JOA) whereby advertising, production, marketing, and circulation were controlled by the Times for both papers.
 The two papers maintained their own identities with separate news and editorial departments.

 The Times announced its intention to cancel the JOA in 2003, citing a clause in the JOA contract that three consecutive years of losses allowed it to pull out of the agreement.
 Hearst sued, arguing that a force majeure clause prevented the Times from claiming losses as reason to end the JOA when they result from extraordinary events (in this case, a seven-week strike by members of the Newspaper Guild).
 While a district judge ruled in Hearst's favor, the Times won on appeal, including a unanimous decision from the Washington State Supreme Court on June 30, 2005.
 Hearst continued to argue that the Times fabricated its loss in 2002.
 The two papers announced an end to their dispute on April 16, 2007.

 The JOA was terminated when the Post-Intelligencer ceased publication; its final printed edition was March 17, 2009.